psf/black/CONTRIBUTING.md

 ## black-primer

-`black-primer` is used by CI to pull down well know _Black_ formatted projects and see if we get soure code changes.
+`black-primer` is used by CI to pull down well-known _Black_ formatted projects and see if we get soure code changes.
 It will error on formatting changes or errors.
-Please run before pusing your PR to see if you get the actions you would expect from _Black_ with your PR.
+Please run before pushing your PR to see if you get the actions you would expect from _Black_ with your PR.
 You may need to change [primer.json](https://github.com/psf/black/blob/master/src/black_primer/primer.json) configuration for it to pass.